 Sustainable Garden Tour

 The 2016 Sustainable Garden Tour will be Sunday, June 12 from 1-5 PM.
 Save the date!
-Sites will be clustered in an area of Fairfax County - to be announced!
+Sites will be clustered in the Reston and Herndon area.
 To suggest a garden or volunteer to host, please email us or call 703-324-1423, TTY 711.

-The 2015 Sustainable Garden Tour was held Sunday, June 14 from 1-5 p.m., featuring rain gardens, pervious parking areas, native plant landscaping, rain barrels, backyard wildlife habitat, composting and more.
+The tour typically features rain gardens, pervious parking areas, native plant landscaping, rain barrels, backyard wildlife habitat, composting and more.
 Local residents open their gardens and share their experiences landscaping with natural resources in mind.
-It featured homes and schools in the greater Tysons area: Vienna, McLean and Falls Church.

 2015 Garden Tour Sites